AyoOlonilua/Appointment/README.md

 # Description

-It is used to register vote online.
-And also for casting votes online.
+It is used to book an appointment for various services.

 # Setup/Installation Requirements